๐Ÿ”ŸElementary Algebra

 Graphing Linear Equations

-• Slope-intercept form y=mx+by = mx + b reveals the slope (mm) and y-intercept (bb) immediately
+• Slope-intercept form y=mx+by = mx + b reveals the slope (mm) and y-intercept (bb) immediately, making it the easiest form to graph from.

-• Every point on the line represents a valid solution, making graphs useful for visualizing infinite solution sets
+• Every point on the line is a valid solution, so graphs are useful for visualizing the infinite solution set of a two-variable equation.

-Compare: Standard form (Ax+B=CAx + B = C) vs. Slope-intercept form (y=mx+by = mx + b)—both represent linear equations, but standard form emphasizes structure while slope-intercept form reveals graphing information instantly.
-Use standard form for solving, slope-intercept for graphing.
+Compare: Standard form (Ax+By=CAx + By = C) vs. Slope-intercept form (y=mx+by = mx + b).
+Both represent linear equations, but standard form emphasizes structure while slope-intercept form reveals graphing information instantly.
+Use standard form for organizing, slope-intercept for graphing.

 The Properties That Make It All Work